Bulgarian unification: Greece

-According to P. Karolidis' calculations Rumelia was inhabited by over 250,000 ethnic Greeks and Greek was among Eastern Rumelia's official languages.
+The two official censuses of Eastern Rumelia, in 1880 and 1884, indicated 42,516 and 53,028 Greeks (5.2% and 5.4%), respectively.
 Following the proclamation of unification, Greek prime minister Theodoros Diligiannis protested against the violation of the Treaty of Berlin along with Serbia.
 Protests broke out in Athens, Volos, Kalamata and other parts of Greece.
 The protesters demanded the annexation of Ottoman Epirus in order to counterbalance the strengthening of the Bulgarian state.
 Diligiannis responded by declaring mobilization on 25 September 1885.
 Diligiannis informed the Great Powers that he did not intend to get involved in a war with the Ottomans and only sought to appease the pro-war part of the population.
 Three of his ministers namely Antonopoulos, Zygomalas and Romas urged him to invade Epirus and organize a revolt in Ottoman Crete in order to restore the status quo ante bellum.
-Ethnic Greeks residing in Constantinople likewise petition the sultan to declare war on Bulgaria.
+Ethnic Greeks residing in Constantinople likewise petitioned the sultan to declare war on Bulgaria.
 The loss of Eastern Rumelia was seen as a threat to the Greek ambition of expanding into Macedonia and uniting all Greek populated lands.
-Having amassed 80,000 soldiers at the Ottoman border Diligiannis found himself in a zugzwang.
+Having amassed 80,000 soldiers at the Ottoman border, Diligiannis found himself in a zugzwang.
 A defeat in a war with the Ottomans could prove disastrous, while the dispersal of the Greek army would mean the loss of popular support, all while the costs of maintaining the army afoot mounted.

 On 14 April 1886, the Great Powers (with the exception of France) ordered Greece to demobilize its forces within a week.
 On 8 May, the Great Powers enacted a naval blockade against Greece (France abstained) in order to force it into demobilizing.
 Dilligiannis resigned from his position citing the blockade, bringing Charilaos Trikoupis back to power.
 A group of nationalist Greek officers launched incursions across the Ottoman border leading to five days of clashes without Trikoupis's knowledge or approval.
 Trikoupis demobilized the army and the naval blockade of Greece was lifted on 7 June.
 Greece had spent 133 million drachmas without achieving any of its foreign policy goals, while its society became deeply polarized between the supporters of Diligiannis and Trikoupis respectively.